LukLowG/AI_for_medical_Diagnosis/README.md

 ## Project Objectives

 - Load and preprocess the CheXpert chest X-ray dataset.
+(DONE)
 - Build a convolutional neural network (CNN) using TensorFlow and Keras.
+(DONE)
 - Train and evaluate the model using ROC and AUC metrics.
 - Interpret model predictions with Grad-CAM visualizations.